BounSocLing/greek-turkish-contact/content/home/features.md

 [[feature]]
   icon = "book-open"
   icon_pack = "fas"
-  name = "Proje Dokümantasyonu"
-  description = "Meraklısına"
+  name = "Project Documentation" description = "Click on Documentation to see the details"

 [[feature]]
   icon = "question"